azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Use <http://www.luis.ai> to create a new App.
+1. Use <http://www.luis.ai> to create a new App

-2. Set the App Settings in the LUIS website to use your subscription key (KEY 1) from your LUIS Account setup in the Azure Portal and activate it.
+2. Set the App Settings in the LUIS website to use your subscription key (KEY 1) from your LUIS Account setup in the Azure Portal and activate it

-3. Add an intent named OrderIn with an example utterance of "order a pizza."
+3. Add an intent named OrderIn with an example utterance of "order a pizza"

-4. Add an entity named RoomService with hierarchical children FoodItem and RoomItem.
+4. Add an entity named RoomService with hierarchical children FoodItem and RoomItem

-5. Review the label for the utterance "order a pizza" and set the intent to OrderIn and entity (pizza) to FoodItem.
+5. Review the label for the utterance "order a pizza" and set the intent to OrderIn and entity (pizza) to FoodItem

-6. Add new utterances for "Bring me toothpaste", "Bring me blankets", "Order a soda", and "Order me a pizza."
+6. Add new utterances for "Bring me toothpaste", "Bring me blankets", "Order a soda", and "Order me a pizza"

-7. Train the model.
+7. Train the model

-8. Publish the model.
+8. Publish the model

-9. Test the model with the query "order me a pizza" and verify you get the intent of OrderIn (with a score close to 1.0) and entity pizza with a type of "RoomService::FoodItem".
+9. Test the model with the query "order me a pizza" and verify you get the intent of OrderIn (with a score close to 1.0) and entity pizza with a type of "RoomService::FoodItem"

-10. Copy the App ID and Subscription Key from your LUIS app into and paste them into two new App settings within your Function App in the Azure portal: `luisAppID` and `luisKey` settings respectively.
+10. Copy the App ID and Subscription Key from your LUIS app into and paste them into two new App settings within your Function App in the Azure portal: `luisAppID` and `luisKey` settings respectively

-11. Complete TODO 13 in ProcessChatMessage.cs.
+11. Complete TODO 13 in ProcessChatMessage.cs

-12. Update the \_luisBaseUrl in ProcessChatMessage.cs to match that base URL from your LUIS app.
+12. Update the \_luisBaseUrl in ProcessChatMessage.cs to match that base URL from your LUIS app

 _Exit criteria_:

-- All TODO items in ProcessChatMessage.cs should be completed.
+- All TODO items in ProcessChatMessage.cs should be completed

 ### Task 3: Implement speech to text